cmcgee1024/swift-org-website/_posts/2025-02-03-introducing-swiftly-on-swift-org.md

 swiftly run lldb +6.0.3
 ```

-This is a very brief tour of how to use swiftly to manage your toolchains.
+This is a very brief tour of how to use swiftly to manage and use your toolchains.

 ## More information